Docker Installation

 cases, you won't want to see those all the time.
 For that, run

-from the same directory; The application can
+docker-compose up -d from the same directory; The application can

-then be stopped with docker-compose down
+then be stopped with docker-compose down.